ayushshh/Wallet-Flow/README.md

 - Use environment-specific configuration and a secrets manager.
 - Validate and sanitize user input before writing to the database.

-## Testing
+## Something that can be added
+- Use zod in backend for user data-validation
 - Add tests for backend endpoints (e.g., using Jest + supertest).
-- Test CORS, authentication flow, and DB error handling.
+- Signin or signup(use passportjs) using google or facebook.
+- If user increases we can use pipeline for data analyzing and calculation.

 ## Contributing
 - Fork the repo
 - Create a feature branch
-- Open a PR with a clear description of changes
+- Open a PR with a clear description of changes.

-## License
-Add your chosen license here (e.g., MIT).
-Example:
-MIT © ayushshh

-## Contact
-Maintainer: ayushshh
-(Include email or other contact info if desired)

----

-If you'd like, I can:
-- Create a ready-to-commit README.md file in the repository for you,
-- Or update the README with actual API routes and folder structure if you paste them here.

-Which would you prefer?